koodikulma-fi/mixin-types/README.md

 ### 4.3.
 Minor issue with losing the type of the base class

-- So the above works and there's no circularity and issues with deepness or when used externally.
+- So the above works and there's no circularity nor issues with deepness when used externally.
 - The only annoyance is that the `mixinSignalBoy` above loses the automated BaseClass type from the actual arg.
 - This can be overcome externally in two ways: 1.
 Provide it with `typeof MyBase`, 2.
 Use `AsMixin` type helper.